Update Jan 21- we also have ideas for Worship at Home and prayers each week on our Remote Home Learning Page, supported by resources from ODBE.

 - Tuesday- Class Assembly- Follow up reflection time on the Big Question

-- Wednesday- Music Appreciation Assembly (linked to the theme)
+- Wednesday- Music Appreciation Assembly

-- Friday- Star Assemblies (Celebration and Praise)
+- Friday- Star Assemblies and Good Samaritan celebration and praise assembly

 Our local clergy support worship through leading blessings at Church Services and through ‘Open the Book’.
 Governors, leaders and children review assemblies to see if it is helping us deepen our connection to our core vision.

 Our themes for this year are based around our vision and the church calendar:

 - Autumn Term 2020- How do we live our school vision?/ Christmas and the meaning of Advent

 - Spring Term 2021- What is our light?
 How well does it shine? and ‘What is prayer?’/Lent and Easter